-This page contains materials used with information meetings and telephone conferences with securities analysts that Capcom conducts for each quarterly earnings announcement.
-To ensure the fair disclosure of information to investors and shareholders worldwide, this page includes presentation materials, summaries of presentations by speakers, and summaries of question-and-answer periods.
-Investors can also view Japanese-language webcasts of Capcom's information meetings.
+This page contains materials used in earnings presentations and earnings calls with securities analysts and institutional investors.
+To ensure the fair disclosure of information to investors and shareholders worldwide, this page includes presentation materials, summaries of presentations by speakers and summaries of question-and-answer sessions.
+Investors can also view Japanese-language webcasts of Capcom's earnings presentation.

 Question and Answer Summary